 Evidence based education helps integrate birth knowledge at a cognitive level from which we can begin to do the inner work needed to believe it at a cellular level and eventually rewrite our neuropathways that hold old thoughts, beliefs and traumas.

-What are you afraid of? and/or do you trust >>
+What are you afraid of?
+Do you trust >>

 Create space for deep thought, open mindedness and curiosity as you reflect.
 You can dedicate a journal, spend time in nature or call in your community to help you work through your fear or hesitation around birth.